vaimo/composer-patches/README.md

 ## Basic Usage: patch file format

 Patches are applied relative to the root of the composer package that the patch is targeting: the file paths in the patch should reflect that.
-Path stripping levels can be defined/modifier/added to allow patches with different relative paths for targeted files to also apply.

 So if the patch is defined for my/package and my/package has a file vendor/my/package/Models/Example.php, the patch would target it with